camstutz/vivado-workflow/doc/coding_guidelines.md

 * Do not leave ports unconnected by omission, use: `open`.
 * Use unsized vectors for passing signals, attributes like `'range` can be used to determine the size of the vector.
-* Also use VHDL attributes (e.g. `'left` for the leftmost bit) whenever possible.
+* Also, use VHDL attributes (e.g. `'left` for the leftmost bit) whenever possible.
-* All signals that are read in a process have to be listed in the sensitivity list, except for the clocked processes, that are used for implementing registers.
+* All signals that are read in a process have to be listed in the sensitivity list, except for the clocked processes that are used for implementing registers.
-* sequential processes:
+* Sequential processes:
   + use `rising_edge(clk)` instead of
     `(clk'event and clk='1')`
   + initialize every signal, preferably with 0, in the reset part
 * use `others` for the initialization of signals:<br>
   `… := (others => '0')` instead of<br>
   `… := "000000"`
-* Avoid to create latches, combinatorial feedback or asynchronous sequential logic.
+* Avoid creating latches, combinatorial feedback or asynchronous sequential logic.
 Take care that it does not happen unintended.
-* Choosing constants instead of generics, allows bottom-up design flow.
+* Choosing constants instead of generics allows bottom-up design flow.
 * Use more parentheses than necessary if it clarifies the functionality.

 ## Documentation
 * Comment each process, function, procedure.
 * Both ports and generics should be commented.
-* Add a dummy comment:<br>
+* Add a dummy comment<br>
   `--********************************`<br>
    after each process, function, component, etc. to make it visually clear where a block ends.
 Can be left out if followed by another block starting with a